Faiszer Musthapha: Political career

-Controversy Surrounding Local Government Elections
+Controversy

-Following his appointment as Minister of Provincial Councils and Local Government, Musthapha identified numerous flaws in the Delimitation Report which is to be the basis on which the forthcoming Local Government Elections are to be conducted according to the Local Authorities (Amendment) Act 2012.
-He postponed the Local Government Elections indefinitely until the Delimitation report was rectified, although it was beyond the legally permitted term.
-He defended his decision stating that the original Delimitation Report was designed to the whims and fancies of the previous Government and would have resulted in a mockery of the democratic process if remedial action was not taken.
-However, this decision had received much criticism from citizens and politicians alike.
+Following his appointment as Minister of Provincial Councils and Local Government, Musthapha identified numerous flaws in the Delimitation Report, which was to be the basis on which the forthcoming local government elections were to be conducted according to the Local Authorities (Amendment) Act 2012.
+He postponed the local government elections indefinitely until the delimitation report was rectified, although it was beyond the legally permitted term.
+He defended his decision stating that the original delimitation report was designed to the whims and fancies of the previous government and would have resulted in a mockery of the democratic process if remedial action was not taken.
+However, this decision received much criticism from citizens and politicians alike.